yourpropertyexpert/PHPPerformance/README.md

 - External: Single method call, that ran one MySQL query then looped over the returned data
 - External: Run a loop calling a new SQLite query each time
 - External: Make a single SQLite query and then unpack the results
+- External: Single method call, that ran a loop calling an API using cURL each time
-- External: Single method call, that ran a loop calling class shared API each time
+- External: Single method call, that ran a loop calling an API using Guzzle each time

 # To Do (new "ways")

 - Calling a method that gets a number by making a Guzzle multi-call
-- Use curl directly, rather than via Guzzle

 # The "mothership"